shellrider-games/Starfarer/notes/DESIGNDOCUMENT.md

 		- selecting certain event options
 2. Select another planet/star system to travel to.
 	- On the way, encounter other ships either while departing your origin system, or approaching the destination.
 	- These encounters can result in combat, trade, or scripted events, which can impact your ship, cargo, crew, and/or money.
+Combat is RTS: direct your crew, fire weapons, and allocate power to ship systems in real time as combat unfolds.
 3. Repeat.